 Up and down the country, events are running to commemorate the day.
 Locally, the following events are taking place:

-- Collegeville-Trappe Memorial Day Parade, May 29, 10am
+- Collegeville-Trappe Memorial Day Parade, May 28th, 10am (no rain date)

 As well as The Philly POPS Memorial Salute Concert, there are a number of events taking place in Philadelphia. you can find the full details here >>>.